ScorpioGameKing/NirnWeaver/README.md

 > [!IMPORTANT]
 > Nirn Weaver currently has no build and can only be run via CLI.

-To run Nirn Weaver ensure you have Textual install with:
+To run Nirn Weaver ensure you have Textual installed in your env/venv with:

 ```
 pip install textual textual-dev